 2010-09-18 Stephanie looks like an ant from my dune.

 2010-09-18 Here is the sunset over Lake Michigan.
-It was a great trip, we were quite lucky on the weather.
+It was a great trip; we were lucky on the weather.